cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 A *unidirectional* channel is a channel where packets can only flow in one direction: from `A` to `B` (or from `B` to `A`, the order of naming is arbitrary).

 An *ordered* channel is a channel where packets are delivered exactly in the order which they were sent.
+This channel type offers a very strict guarantee of ordering.
+Either, the packets are received in the order they were sent, or if a packet in the sequence times out; then all future packets are also not receivable and the channel closes.

+An *ordered_allow_timeout* channel is a less strict version of the *ordered* channel.
+Here, the channel logic will take a *best effort* approach to delivering the packets in order.
+In a stream of packets, the channel will relay all packets in order and if a packet in the stream times out, the timeout logic for that packet will execute and the rest of the later packets will continue processing in order.
+Thus, we **do not close** the channel on a timeout with this channel type.

 An *unordered* channel is a channel where packets can be delivered in any order, which may differ from the order in which they were sent.